thipages/jsbuild/README.md

 Automate js build

 ## installation
-composer require thipages/jsbuild
+_composer require thipages/jsbuild_

 ## Usage

-Create a _jsbuild.json_ file model to fill in
+1. Create a _jsbuild.json_ file by hand or with this helper

 ```php
 use thipages\jsbuild\JSBuild;